Institutional Research Funding

 CARIF provides funding to encourage applicants to engage in applied research activities.
 The fund is designed to develop and build internal capacity by providing funding for (a) release or backfill time for applicants, (b) student stipends and (c) associated project costs.

-All Lethbridge College faculty and staff are eligible to apply.
+All full- or part-time continuing faculty and staff are eligible.
 Projects may involve either one or two applicants.

 The maximum value of an award is $15,000, though for projects with co-applicants, a reasonable and justified request for additional funds may be made.